lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 - [ ] Mention some PR explicitly?
 - L1 penalty?
 - More solvers, at least coordinate descent?
-- SplineTransformers?
+- SplineTransformer?
-- Better handling of categorical data?
+- Better handling of categorical data, e.g. interaction terms?

 By Christian Lorentzen and Roman Yurchak